Search

 (ii) If any deficiency is identified, an immediate determination must be made by the competent person if the deficiency constitutes a hazard.

-(iii) If the deficiency constitutes a hazard, the hoisting equipment must be removed from service until the deficiency has been corrected.
+(iii) If the deficiency constitutes a hazard, you must remove the hoisting equipment from service until the deficiency has been corrected.

 (iv) The operator is responsible for those operations under their direct control.
 Whenever there is any doubt as to safety, the operator must have the authority to stop and refuse to handle loads until safety has been assured.